 Chief Innovation Officer

-As Chief Innovation Officer, Dr. Om Lala is leading OpenNotes’ strategic efforts to expand its real-world impact and articulate a new vision for the future of transparency in healthcare.
-Om is passionate about empowering underserved populations through two main avenues— improved digital user experience (UX) and evidence-based coaching.
-Prior to joining OpenNotes in Boston, he led a highly successful effort to bring open notes to New York City Health + Hospitals, the largest safety net hospital system in the U.S. serving 1.4 million patients.
+As Chief Innovation Officer, Om Lala, MD, MBA, MPhil, is leading OpenNotes’ strategic efforts to expand its real-world impact and articulate a new vision for the future of transparency in healthcare.
+He is passionate about empowering underserved populations through two main avenues— improved digital user experience (UX) and evidence-based coaching.
+Prior to joining OpenNotes in Boston, Dr. Lala led a highly successful effort to bring open notes to New York City Health + Hospitals, the largest safety net hospital system in the U.S. serving 1.4 million patients.
 His method of measuring a successful implementation of open notes, and deploying principles from behavioral economics to increase patient engagement, was featured in NEJM Catalyst as a model for other health systems.

-A graduate of Harvard College, Harvard Medical School, and Harvard Business School, Om also earned a Master of Philosophy in Public Health from the University of Cambridge, UK.
+A graduate of Harvard College, Harvard Medical School, and Harvard Business School, Dr. Lala also earned a Master of Philosophy in Public Health from the University of Cambridge, UK.
 His work at OpenNotes is funded in part by The John F. Keane & Family Scholar Program.